Indigenous Harm Reduction Program

 Our Commitment

-At WAHA, we practice harm reduction by integrating cultural, spiritual, and community practices into our strategies.
-Our approach is not just about reducing the harms associated with substance use; it is about fostering healing, restoring relationships, and ensuring the well-being of individuals in the context of their culture, language, and traditions.
+Practicing harm reduction with an Indigenous approach means integrating cultural, spiritual, and community practices into harm reduction strategies.
+Our approach is about fostering healing, restoring relationships, and ensuring the well-being of individuals in the context of their culture, language, and traditions, while also reducing the harms associated with substance use.

 Naloxone – A Tool for healing and saving lives